New Performance Work

 Date of public performance: Friday, April 17, 2020 at 7pm

-This is an immersive play experience that showcases a futuristic view of the American Black Male during a period of critical endangerment.
-Set in 2093, we follow Davu, a young black man, through the ruins of a futuristic African American museum.
-While in these ruins, Davu encounters three androids that help him uncover the silent history of a past unrealized, as they reenact stories of both the heroism and the destruction of the American Black Male.
-The Final Genocide isn't a warning or cautionary tale, it's a story of the possibilities that the American Black Male is facing both internally and externally within the system of the United States.
+Set in the year 2093, this theatre work follows Davu, a young black man, through the ruins of a futuristic African-American history museum.
+There, Davu encounters androids who help him uncover a past unrealized, as they reenact stories of both the heroism and the destruction of Davu’s predecessors.
+The Final Genocide is a story of the possibilities and dangers faced by black men in America.

 Date of public performance: Friday, May 8 at 7pm

-This project examines ainihi (“identity” in Hausa) and alteridade (“otherness” in Portuguese) in music and dance traditions of Nigeria and Brazil.
-Multidisciplinary artist team Sinclair Ogaga Emoghene, Pablo Regis, and Kate Spanos collaborate to look for both universality and cultural specificity in shared movements and rhythms.
-Artists and audiences who participate in this project will consider the question: How can we re-choreograph our minds and bodies to accept the “Other” and challenge our cultural biases?
-The performance includes new and traditional songs and dances, a carnival-style parade, and an audience feedback session and artist discussion.
+This new dance and music project examines ainihi (“identity” in Hausa) and alteridade (“otherness” in Portuguese) based on the traditions of Nigeria and Brazil.
+Multidisciplinary artists Sinclair Ogaga Emoghene, Pablo Regis de Oliveira and Kate Spanos collaborate to look for both universality and cultural specificity in shared movements and rhythms.
+This work includes new and traditional songs and dances, a carnival-style parade, an audience feedback session and an artist discussion.